angel-christian/simon-says-memory-game/README.md

 🧠 “Memory is like a muscle — the more you train it, the stronger it becomes.”
 Challenge yourself with Simon Says! 💪

+## 🔊 Sound Effects

+This game includes short sound clips for user feedback:

+- ✅ **Correct Sound**: `sound-effect-twinklesparkle-115095.mp3`
+- ❌ **Wrong Sound**: `wrong-answer-sound-effect.mp3`

+These sound effects are used for non-commercial, educational/demo purposes only.
+Original sources:

+- [Twinkle Sparkle - SoundEffect](https://pixabay.com/sound-effects/sound-effect-twinklesparkle-115095/) – From Pixabay (Free to use under Pixabay License)
+- [Wrong Answer - SoundEffect](https://www.fesliyanstudios.com/soundeffects-details.php?id=502) – From Fesliyan Studios (Free to use with attribution)

+**Note:** If you use these assets in a commercial project, please review the licenses on the original websites for any attribution or usage restrictions.